-Effective 20 August 2019, XMM-Newton observing proposals are solicited in response to the Nineteenth Announcement of Opportunity, AO-19.
+Effective 20 August 2019, XMM-Newton observing proposals were solicited in response to the Nineteenth Announcement of Opportunity, AO-19.

 A letter from ESA's Director of Science, inviting you to participate in the Nineteenth Call for Proposals, is available in electronic form.

 The deadline for XMM-Newton AO-19 proposal submission was Friday 11 October 2019, 12:00 UT.

 Important changes for AO-19 relative to earlier Calls

 (see the Policies and Procedures Document)

 Large Programmes may be submitted by up to four Prime Investigators.

 The concept of Prime Investigator Team or, in short, Prime Investigators is established to facilitate international collaboration.
 Therefore, Prime Investigators are expected to come from institutes of two or more countries.
 Inline with ESA policy, the Prime Investigators are expected to be (gender-)diverse and inclusive.

 The Prime Investigator who is first listed in the proposal is the single point of contact for the Science Operations Centre.

 Multi-Year Heritage Programmes not offered in this AO